 Share.

-Chris Gosier is a senior editor in the marketing and communications department and associate editor of FORDHAM magazine.
+Chris Gosier is research news director for Fordham Now.
 He can be reached at (646) 312-8267 or gosier@fordham.edu.